 Email Design Best Practices

 Now when you know what email marketing is and why it is essential to have well-designed emails, let’s delve into the matter and observe 10 great email design practices.
 So, in the next paragraphs, you will find 10 excellent email design practices that we recommend you consider before running your campaign.
-And of course, we did not forget to put some cherry on top and peppered the article with great newsletter examples to help you find the right track.
-Bon Appetit.
+And of course, we did not forget to pepper the article with great newsletter examples to get you on the right track.

 1. Create a Catchy Subject Line